SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 ![Extension points for plugins](/guides/concepts-guide/extensionpoints.png)

-Or let us take a look at the “Cockpit” application as an example.
+Or, as an example, let us take a look at an extract of the list of plugins the “Cockpit” application uses.
 It consists of, i.a.
 * Cockpit Home: a plugin, which adds the "Home" menu to the navigator.
 * Dashboard: a plugin, which adds a new view/tab to groups and devices, functioning as a container for widgets.
 * Data point table: a plugin, which adds a widget to dashboards providing a visualization of measurements in tabular form.
 * etc.

 > Note that you can [extend](#target) the core applications of Cumulocity (Administration, Cockpit, Device Management) with new functionality.
 Also, you can create a duplicate of one of the core applications and work on the duplicate itself.
-To create a duplicate of an application, you can either [copy it via the UI in "Administration"](/guides/users-guide/administration#clone-application) or create a new application which uses the exact same plugins as the desired application.
+To create a duplicate of an application, you can either [copy it via the UI in "Administration"](/guides/users-guide/administration#clone-application) or [create a new application which uses the exact same plugins as the desired application](/guides/web/tab-plugin#dependencies).

 ### Project structure